lycis/QtDropbox/README.md

 just open an issue.

 ## Development
-QtDropbox is in ongoind development so not all features provided by the Dropbox API are available right now.
-If you have some knowledge about C++ (with Qt framework and/or the Dropbox REST API you are welcome to contribute to this project.
+QtDropbox is in ongoing development so not all features provided by the Dropbox API are available right now.
+If you have some knowledge about C++ (with Qt framework and/or the Dropbox REST API) you are welcome to contribute to this project.
 For details take a look at the [project webpage](http://lycis.github.com/QtDropbox/)